tflynn89/Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data
-Used for the Coursera Getting and Cleaning Data Course
+Used for the Coursera Getting and Cleaning Data Course <br/>
+The data all of used for all of this originally came from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 There are three files in the the Getting-and-Cleaning-Data repository.